palmacas/wiki-documents/docs/Sensor/SeeedStudio_XIAO_Gadgets/2_Channel_Wi_Fi_AC_Relay_Module.md

 2. **Manual Configuration**:
    - If not automatically discovered, manually add the device by specifying its IP address.

-## Automation and Use Cases

-1. Basic Automation:
-   - Create a time-based schedule to toggle the relay at specific times.
-2. Sensor Integration:
-   - Combine the relay with a temperature or motion sensor for conditional control (e.g., turn on a fan when the temperature exceeds a threshold).
-3. Notifications:
-   - Set up Home Assistant to send notifications when the relay state changes or if the device goes offline.

 ## Safety and Maintenance

 1. Periodically inspect wiring for wear and tear.